pogyomo/submode.nvim/README.md

 end)
 ```

+The submode doesn't accept `submode.default` as it already sealed, so you have to use `submode.set` instead to add mappings.

-Then, if you want to add `2` to notify `2`, you can achieve it with the following code.
+It means, if you want to add `2` to notify `2`, you can achieve it with the following code.

 ```lua
 submode.set("test", "2", function() vim.notify("2") end)
 ```

-Using the `submode.set`, you can add arbitrary mappings to a submode.
 This interface is compatible with `vim.keymap.set`, so you can easily define mappings the way you are used to.

 Just as neovim provides `vim.keymap.del`, this plugin provides its compatible interface: `submode.del`.
 You can use it like as `vim.keymap.set`.